INTRO

 Yes, you can run uphill while pushing a stroller.
 I’m not going to sugarcoat it, it’s a heck of a lot tougher than running uphill on your own, and you’ll wonder if it would just be faster to walk the stroller up the hill.
 It just might be in some cases, but don’t give up!

 Here’s some motivation: you are going to gain an incredible amount of running strength when you run uphill with your stroller.
 When you get the chance to run the same hills without your stroller, you are going to be really pleased with your increased strength.
-You are going to be a hill-running machine
+You are going to be a hill-running machine.

 Hills can be intimidating and running uphill with a stroller can feel downright impossible.
 The key is to take it one step at a time and go back to your posture checklist.
 I know, who can think about posture when your lungs and legs are burning??
 But bear with me, because in the case of hill running, posture is your best friend.